syncfusion-content/xamarin-docs/Xamarin/SfKanban/Other Features in Kanban.md

 {% endhighlight %} {% endtabs %}

-Kanban Column Width â€“ we can modify the default width of the kanban columns using ColumnWidth property
+Kanban Column Width – we can modify the default width of the kanban columns using ColumnWidth property

 {% tabs %}